What Is an IOP?

 How Can IOP Help Me?

 Our work at Emerge Recovery TX is deeply connected with the work happening at our sister location, Grace Recovery TX.
-We have seen firsthand how inadequate attention to the trauma piece of SUD and co-occurring mental health conditions can harm people working toward recovery.
-Through our work at Grace Recovery TX, we would see young women doing the work and remaining abstinent from SUD.
-However, these young women were still deeply burdened by the interconnected trauma of their SUD.
+We have seen firsthand the importance of addressing trauma when it comes to treating co-occurring and substance use disorders.
+Through our work at Grace Recovery TX, we have witnessed young women doing the work and remaining abstinent from substance use or other maladaptive behaviors, yet still deeply burdened by unaddressed trauma.